dlax/pglift/docs/dev.rst

     $ tox -e tests-unit

+Some unit tests use local files (in ``test/data``) to compare actual results with their expectation.
+Often, when there is a mismatch that is intentional (e.g. if interface models changed), it's handy to write back expected files: for this, pass ``--write-changes`` option to pytest invocation.

 By default, functional tests will not use systemd as a service manager / scheduler.
 In order to run tests with systemd, pass the ``--systemd`` option to pytest command.